skynetservices/skynet-archive/README.md

 ![logo](/bketelsen/skynet/raw/master/documentation/SkyNetLogo.png)

 ##Introduction
 Skynet is a communication protocol for building massively distributed apps in Go.
 It is not constrained to Go, so it will lend itself nicely to polyglot environments.
+The first planned language addition is Ruby.

 ##Tell me more:
 Servers die, stop communicating, catch on fire, get killed by robots from the future, and should not be trusted.
 If your site won’t work with a Chaos Monkey, it isn’t safe.
 Enter Skynet.
-Each Skynet module is self–contained, self–aware, and self–replicating – if you have one server with an authentication module on it, and that server melts, Skynet will notice, kill it, and automatically create a new one. (if you let it)
+Each Skynet module is self–contained and self–aware – if you have one server with an authentication module on it, and that server melts, Skynet will notice, kill it, and automatically create a new one. (if you let it)

 Skynet probably won’t die unless your data center gets hit by a comet.
 We recommend at least 2 data centers in that scenario.